 South America Feed Additives Market Analysis by Mordor Intelligence

-The South America feed additives market size stands at USD 4.51 billion in 2025 and is projected to reach USD 5.65 billion by 2030 at a 4.63% CAGR.
+The South America feed additives market was valued at USD 4.51 billion in 2025 and estimated to grow from USD 4.72 billion in 2026 to reach USD 5.89 billion by 2031, at a CAGR of 4.56% during the forecast period (2026-2031).
 This growth reflects resilient demand for nutritional and functional ingredients across livestock and aquaculture systems.
 The region benefits from consistent raw material availability, supported by strong corn and soybean harvests, particularly in Brazil and Argentina.
 Rising poultry and salmon production is expanding the use of performance-enhancing additives.
 According to OECD, Argentina’s poultry meat consumption climbed from 2.13 million metric tons in 2022 to 2.32 million metric tons in 2024.[1]Source: Organisation for Economic Co-operation and Development, “Meat Consumption Data: Argentina,” oecd.org FAOSTAT data shows sheep meat production increased from 258,961 metric tons in 2022 to 335,764 metric tons in 2023.[2]Source: Food and Agriculture Organization of the United Nations, “Sheep Meat Production Statistics,” faostat.org Regulatory improvements in Brazil and Argentina have shortened product approval cycles, encouraging innovation and faster market entry.
 Additionally, local production of lysine and methionine from soybean feedstocks helps shield regional buyers from currency fluctuations, ensuring cost stability.
 These combined factors position South America as a competitive supplier of advanced feed solutions, even as currency volatility and fragmented feed-mill capacity challenge short-term margins.

 Key Report Takeaways